tertek/tertek.github.io/_posts/2025-04-16-modern-website-development-with-php.md

 ## Requirements

-This guide assumes that you are using Linux and that you have installed necessary pre-requisites:
+It is assumed that you are using Linux and that you have installed necessary pre-requisites:

 - [Git](https://git-scm.com/)
 - [Docker](https://docs.docker.com/engine/install/)

 ## Setup Development Environment

 The classical approach to developing PHP websites on Windows or MacOS has always been using a tool that emulates a LEMP/LAMP environment, where PHP will run seamlessly.
 Well known tools are MAMP, XAMPP or Laragon.
 Since all of these tools have their different advantages and compatibilities, there was never a real winner between them.
-Another option is to use virtual machines or directly setup a webserver on install PHP on Linux.
+Another option is to use virtual machines or to directly setup a webserver on barebones Linux.
 But since the virtualization through Docker has become much easier than ever, a more lightweight approach has been achieved for PHP Development.

-These new tools are build upon Docker and abstract the whole docker handling away, enabling developers to focus on just spinning up the services that they need through simple CLI commands.
+These new tools are built upon Docker and abstract the whole container handling away, enabling developers to focus on just spinning up the services that they need through a simple CLI.

 Currently, most prominent tools that can be ussed accross PHP projects are:

 - [ddev](https://ddev.com/): Docker-based PHP development environments.
 - [lando](https://lando.dev): Instant dev environments for all your projects.
 - [docksal](https://docksal.io): All-purpose web-development environment based on Docker and Docker Compose.
 (MacOs)

 I chose ddev since it seems most straighforward to bootstrap a project and has a lightweight & well-documented CLI.
 Feel free to use any other tool though.